 The KWP has a personnel ranking system, just as the military does.
 In the central Party, from top to bottom, it is the Party Chairman (formerly the General Secretary and First Secretary) (당위원장), vice-chairman (부위원장), department director (부장), first vice-director (제1부부장), vice-director (부부장), section chief (과장), deputy section chief (부과장, but also frequently referred to as 과장), responsible guidance officer (책임지도원), lead guidance officer (담당지도원), and lowest rank of staff action officer (부원).
 In the regional Party, the rank system is Party Committee chairman (formerly responsible secretary), vice-chairman, vice-director, section chief, deputy section chief, responsible guidance officer, lead guidance officer, guidance officer, and staff action officer.
-At the elemental Party Committee level, the rank system is the committee chairman, vice-chairman, lead guidance officer, and staff officer.74
+At the elemental Party Committee level, the rank system is the committee chairman, vice-chairman, lead guidance officer, and staff officer.
+At the officer chairman, lead guidance officer, and staff officer.
+The committee chairman, vice-chairman, lead guidance officer, and staff officer.
+The committee chairman, vice-chairman, lead guidance officer, and staff officer.
+The committee chairman vice-chairman, lead guidance officer, and staff officer.
+The committee chairman vice-chairman, lead guidance officer, and staff officer.

-Correspondingly, personnel ranks within the OGD itself are director, first vice-director, vice-director, section chief, deputy section chief, responsible guidance officer, guidance officer, and basic action officer.75 There is usually one basic action officer per medium-level organization.
+Correspondingly, personnel ranks within the OGD itself are director, first vice-director, vice-director, section chief, deputy section chief, responsible guidance officer, guidance officer, and basic action officer.
+There is usually one basic action officer per medium-level organization.
 For instance, the OGD has one action officer per army corps, one action officer for an economic enterprise, and so on.
-The personnel of these organizations regard the OGD action officers as "very powerful" despite their low rank.76
+The personnel of these organizations regard the OGD action officers as "very powerful" despite their low rank.
+The personnel of the second rank.

-The OGD is the largest department in the KWP EPB.77 Though it only had 300 personnel in 1989, the OGD has expanded to approximately 25 vice-directors and 1,000 personnel divided among the Supreme Leader's Personal Secretariat, the Party Headquarters Committee (PHQC), the Mass Party Directorate, the Military Directorate, and the former Administration Directorate.
+The OGD is the largest department in the KWP EPB.
+77 Though it only had 300 personnel in 1989, the OGD has expanded to approximately 25 vice-directors and 1,000 personnel divided among the Supreme Leader's Personal Secretariat, the Party Headquarters Committee (PHQC), the Mass Party Directorate, the Military Directorate, and the former Administration Directorate.
 The personal secretariat is staffed by ten vice-directors and 70 personnel.
 The

-74 Jung et al., Joint Study of the Realities and Changes in Organizational Culture of Organizations in North Korea, 29.
+Jung et al., Joint Study of the Realities and Changes in Organizational Culture of Organizations in North Korea, 29.